Michelle Obama Questions Why Women Voted For Donald Trump

 “If we as women are still suspicious of one another, if we still have this crazy, crazy bar for each other that we don’t have for men.
 If we’re not comfortable with the notion that a woman could be our president… then we have to have those conversations with ourselves as women.”

-For those that may not know how many women actually voted for Trump, the article shares that around 41 percent of all women decided to vote for Donald.
+Around 41 percent of all women decided to vote for Trump.
 The statistics go on to show that 52 percent of white women voted for Trump.

 Despite speculation that Michelle could run for the White House at some point in the future, she has denied that she intends to do so.
 There is no question that she would have a good chance to win the vote, but it doesn’t sound like she is interested in spending more time in Washington.